jwharm/java-gi/README.md

 ## Quickstart

-- To use Java-GI in your app, add the dependency to your `gradle.build` or `pom.xml` as described on [here](https://jwharm.github.io/java-gi/usage).
-Furthermore, you must set the Java language version to 20, and, while the Panama foreign function API is still in preview status, set the `--enable-preview` option to the compile and execution tasks.
+- To use Java-GI in your app, add the dependency to your `gradle.build` or `pom.xml` as described [here](https://jwharm.github.io/java-gi/usage).
+Furthermore, you must set the Java language version to 21, and, while the Panama foreign function API is still in preview status, set the `--enable-preview` option to the compile and execution tasks.
 See [this `build.gradle` file](https://github.com/jwharm/java-gi-examples/blob/main/HelloWorld/build.gradle) for a complete example.

 - Write, compile and run a GTK application: